International Trademark Registration in Singapore

 The Madrid Protocol relating to the Madrid Agreement Concerning the International Registration of Marks is an international treaty that allows a trademark owner to seek registration in any of the countries that have joined the Madrid Protocol by filling a single application, called an “international application”.
 This treaty is administered by the International Bureau of the World Intellectual Property Organization (WIPO) in Geneva.
 The Madrid Protocol has been in operation since April 1996 and has been ratified by many countries around the world.

 Singapore acceded and became a party to the Madrid Protocol in Oct 2000.
-As a member of the Madrid System, there are benefits on top of it being convenient, easy and cost effective for successful registration of International Trademarks in Singapore.
+As a member of the Madrid System, there are benefits on top of it being convenient, easy and cost effective for successful International Trademark Registration in Singapore.
 Individuals and organizations need only to file one application in one language and pay one set of fees to protect your mark in the territories of up to 98 members.

 The 98 member countries covering 114 countries represent more than 80% of the world.

-Steps to Proper Registration for International Trademarks in Singapore
+Steps to Proper International Trademark Registration in Singapore

 The prerequisite a successful international trademark registration in Singapore is that you must be a resident or citizen of Singapore, or a real and effective industrial or commercial establishment in Singapore.

 Before your international trademark registration, you must first apply or register your mark in Singapore.
 The classes of goods or services in your international mark application must be covered by your Singapore mark.
 You will be able to use your Singapore mark as a base of an international application, provided that the countries which you are seeking registration with are one of the Madrid Protocol member countries.